MitchellHansen/voxel-raycaster/README.md

 # Build

 In order to build this project you must have Cmake, GLEW, SFML, and the OpenCL development libraries installed / downloaded.
 You're also going to need OpenCL compatable hardware that supports the cl_khr_gl_sharing extension.
-The VS2015 build is working, Linux compiles but I don't have hardware that works, and Mac should compile and run, but I don't have access to a Mac.
+This project has, at some point, run on all three platforms: Windows (VS2017), Linux, and macOS.
+With a little bit of elbow grease it should still be able to compile and run on all these platforms.

 * Note on GLEW: macOS takes care of most of the "extension wrangling" so GLEW is not required when compiling for macOS